-As Aristotle observed, the character of the speaker (ethos) affects the audience's willingness to accept his message.
+As Aristotle observes, the speaker's character (ethos) affects the audience's willingness to accept his message.
 Not surprisingly, an audience is more receptive to the statement of a well-respected speaker than to one held in contempt.
 Credibility is also enhanced by a speaker's apparent self-confidence, intelligence, belief in his cause, and sincerity.
 Furthermore, an advocate who voices respect for his listeners, genuinely but not obsequiously, enhances his standing with audience members.